wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ## Jupyter Notebooks on Azure

-GitHub.com now display <tt>.ipynb</tt> (Jupyter notebook) files in internet browsers when you click on "Raw".
-It may take several seconds to render.

-NOTE: <a target="_blank" href="https://notebooks.azure.com/">https://notebooks.azure.com</a> is now redirecting users to other services:

 If you're running a Chromebook laptop, there are several ways you can now run your Juypter Notebooks within the Azure cloud:

    * Within <a href="#AzureStudio">Azure Machine Learning's Azure Studio</a>

    * <a target="_blank" href="https://aka.ms/aznb-codespaces">GitHub Codespaces</a>, if you are part of the beta.

+HISTORY: <a target="_blank" href="https://notebooks.azure.com/">https://notebooks.azure.com</a> is now redirecting users to other services.

 References:
    * https://towardsdatascience.com/running-jupyter-notebook-on-the-cloud-in-15-mins-azure-79b7797e4ef6

 <a name="AzureStudio"></a>